 However, Genesis 9:22 does not say Ham “uncovered” the nakedness of his father.
 According to the text, Noah uncovered himself; Ham merely saw his father naked.
 The point of the text is that Ham had no respect for his father.
 Rather than covering his father up, he told his brothers.
-Noah then gave an oracle that Ham’s [Canaan] descendants, who would be characterized by the same moral abandonment, would be cursed.
+Noah then gave an oracle that Ham’s [Canaan] descendants, who would be characterized by the same moral abandonment [for looking at a naked sleeping person and then cursing his son instead?], would be cursed.

 It is hard for modern people to appreciate why seeing another’s nakedness was such an abomination, because nakedness is so prevalent today.
 In the ancient world, especially in a patriarchal society, seeing another’s nakedness was a major [offence].
 (See the account in Herodotus, Histories 1.8-13, where a general saw the nakedness of his master’s wife, and one of the two had to be put to death.)
 Besides, Ham was not a little boy wandering into his father’s bedroom…’

 The thrust of the verse is that Ham is complicit.
-If he is momentarily discounted, from an actual act against Noah directly he is not absolved from witnessing a possible aftermath of an episode involving Noah; with the addition of not responding accordingly.
+If he is momentarily discounted from an actual act against Noah directly, he is not absolved from witnessing a possible aftermath of an episode involving his father and not responding accordingly.
 Rather, he flippantly chooses to alert his brothers instead.

 In verse 22, the Hebrew word for saw* is translated by the KJV as see 879 times and look , but also as enjoy .
 It can mean to ‘look intently at, behold, to gaze at.’
 The circumstances hint that Ham did more than spot his naked father and then quickly leave to go and tell his brothers.
-There are two possibilities, in that Ham observed the situation before him far longer than was appropriate, or more tellingly, somehow re-arranged or manipulated the [crime] scene he discovered.
-Did he try to extricate himself or was it Canaan he sought to protect.
+There are two possibilities, in that Ham lingered, while observing the situation before him far longer than was appropriate; or more tellingly, somehow re-arranged or manipulated the [crime] scene he discovered.
+Did he try to extricate himself, or was it Canaan he sought to protect?

 As plausible as it may be that Ham or perhaps Canaan just looked, this verse has to be put with verse 24, where it says: ‘when [Noah] woke up and learned what his youngest son had done to him.’
 Support for this line of reasoning is in the meaning for the Hebrew word nakedness** in verse 22.
 The KJV translates it as nakedness 50 times, though also as shame , unclean and uncleanness .

 The nakedness in question is implying that the nudity on display was a shameful exposure of indecency or improper behaviour; as in ‘exposed, undefended, disgrace, blemish.’
 The latin term pudenda would apply, in that in the very least, the genitalia of Noah were visible.
-Interestingly, pudendum though meaning human external genital organs it is especially applied to those of the female.
+Interestingly, pudendum though meaning human external genital organs, it is especially applied to those of a female.^

 23 Then Shem and Japheth got a coat [H8071 simlah] and, carrying it on both their shoulders, they walked backwards into the tent and covered their father.
 They turned their faces away so that they did not see their father’s nakedness.

-Why would Ham go to the trouble of telling his brothers and not cover his father himself if it was simple exposure.
+Why would Ham go to the trouble of telling his brothers and not cover his father himself if it was simple exposure?
 Why would Shem and Japheth cover their father simply because he was naked, unless they were actually reacting to something more serious.
-The Hebrew word for coat [simlah] is translated in the KJV as raiment , clothes , garment and apparel .
-It signifies a wrapper or mantle [sleeveless cloak or cape] as a covering garment.
+The Hebrew word for coat is translated in the KJV as raiment , clothes , garment and apparel .
+It signifies a wrapper or mantle – sleeveless cloak or cape – as a covering garment.